My child has

 Fisher can speak on a variety of nutritional topics:

-Jason Terk, M.D., Pediatrician, Dr. Terk earned his medical degree from University of Texas Medical Branch in Galveston, Texas.
-He completed his residency in pediatrics at Mayo Graduate School of Medicine (Mayo Clinic) in Rochester, Minnesota.
+Jason Terk, M.D., Pediatrician, earned his medical degree from the University of Texas Medical Branch in Galveston, Texas.
+He completed his residency in pediatrics at Mayo Graduate School of Medicine (Mayo Clinic) in Rochester, Minn.
 His interests include public policy advocacy for children's health issues, focusing primarily on vaccines.
-Dr. Terk is board-certified in pediatrics.
+Dr. Terk is board certified in pediatrics.

 For Parents and Families

 Pediatric Surgery Center

 Request medical records